Riello76/Bootcamp-GetSetUK/README.md

-# 📚 Bootcamp-GetSetUK – Data Technician Projects
+# 💻 Bootcamp-GetSetUK – Web Development Projects

-Welcome to my **Bootcamp-GetSetUK repository**, where I’ve documented all my projects and exercises completed during the Data Technician Bootcamp.
+Welcome to my **Bootcamp-GetSetUK repository**, where I’ve documented all my projects and exercises completed during the Web Development Bootcamp.
-Each folder corresponds to a week of the course or to the final project.
+Each folder corresponds to a week of the course or the final project.

 ---

 ## 🗂 Repository Structure

-- `final-project-template` → Template provided by the bootcamp for final project
+- `final-project-template` → Template provided by the bootcamp for the final project
 - `my-final-project` → My completed final project, including all deliverables
 - `week-04` → Exercises and mini-projects from Week 4
 - `week-05` → Exercises and mini-projects from Week 5